rformassspectrometry/RforMassSpectrometry.org/content/pkgs.md

 <h2>MsExperiment</h2>

-<p>The MsExperiment</b> package provdes the infrastructure to store
+<p>The MsExperiment package provdes the infrastructure to store
 and manage all aspects related to a complete proteomics or metabolomics mass spectrometry experiment.
 It relieves on the other RforMassSpectrometry core packages for the data crunching. <a